seraogianluca/GIAR/docs/UserManual.md

 - View statistics
 - Adding a New Game
-- Update Game
+- Update a Game
-- Delete Game
+- Delete a Game

 **A Player User to:**

 - Register an Account
-- Delete the owner account
+- Delete the account
 - Search a Game
-- View the Top List by Platform of all register Games
+- View the Top List by Platform of all registered Games
-- Connecting with other players by the private social network
+- Connecting with other players with the private social network
 - Make a Wishlist
-- Make a List with your Games
+- Make a List with his own Games
 - Preference Browse options

 ## 2. Administration Overview